hardenedlinux/ai-infra/demo/voice-to-text-and-translate.md

 First, click `record` button and say something.
 You can say various languages, say Chinese, Japanese...etc, and whisper model will detect and translate it automatically.

-Then, click transcript button to get the the text you've just said.
+Then, click `transcribe` button to get the the text you've just said.

 <center>
 <img src="../img/vtt-0.png" alt="Whisper transcribe"/>